MimiLeinbach/Bolt-Hackathon/README.md

 * Launch a fully functional responsive web MVP for the hackathon, demonstrating seamless group trip coordination.
 * Validate demand by targeting 10+ active groups using the platform post-hackathon.
 * Garner positive user feedback (80%+ satisfaction rate from initial testers).
-“Easier than building a Google Sheet”
+"Easier than building a Google Sheet"

 ### User Goals